Use code ESIMDB10 for a 10% discount. Best 4G/5G coverage.

 Bought because listed as low latency with US breakout.
 Data works, but latency is not low and IP is in Europe.

-Currently, eSIMDB lists over 90 travel eSIM brands offering service in the United States of America, alongside over 3700 prepaid data plans.
-With such a wide variety of options, travelers can easily find an eSIM that suits their specific needs and budget for staying connected while in the country.
+Currently, eSIMDB lists over 90 travel eSIM brands offering service in United States of America, alongside over 4300 prepaid data plans.
+With such a wide variety of options, travelers are likely to find an eSIM that suits their specific data needs and budget.

-Several providers offer unlimited data eSIM plans for the United States of America, including Truely, Firsty, Billion Connect, Yoho Mobile, Airhub, Roamify, USA eSIM, Yesim, ByteSIM, and ETravelSim.
-These plans generally range in price from approximately $0.00 to $29.90 USD, depending on the validity period and provider.
-It’s important to note that many of these plans may have speed limitations or be subject to throttling, with some plans featuring a speed limit of 5Mbps or 256kbps.
+Several providers offer unlimited data eSIM plans for the United States of America, including Firsty, Billion Connect, Yoho Mobile, Roamify, Airhub, USA eSIM, iRoamly, Truely, Yesim, ByteSIM, and ETravelSim.
+It’s important to note that these plans may have limitations such as speed throttling or data caps after a certain usage level.
+Prices for these plans generally range from approximately $0.00 to $26.00 USD, depending on the provider and validity period.
+Some plans also offer tethering capabilities.

 Verizon: The largest wireless carrier in the United States, offering extensive nationwide coverage and a robust 5G network.